Hydroxychloroquine and chloroquine

 It is also wise to check renal and liver function before treatment and from time to time.

-- Hydroxychloroquine and Ocular Toxicity Recommendations on Screening 2009 – Royal College of Ophthamologists & British Association of Dermatologists
+- Hydroxychloroquine and Ocular Toxicity Recommendations on Screening 2009 – Royal College of Ophthamologists and British Association of Dermatologists

-- Recommendations on screening for Chloroquine and Hydroxychloroquine Retinopathy – American Academy of Ophthalmology
+- Revised recommendations on screening for Chloroquine and Hydroxychloroquine Retinopathy 2011 – American Academy of Ophthalmology